OpenTechFund/secure-email/README.md

 * Invisible upgrade to better protocols: A secure email provider has the potential to support multiple protocols bound to a single user@domain address, allowing automatic and invisible upgrades to more secure post-email protocols when both parties detect the capability.
 * A return to federation: The recent concentration of email to a few giant providers greatly reduces the health and resiliency of email as an open protocol, since now only a few players essentially monopolize the medium.
 Projects that seek to make it easier to offer secure email as a service have the potential to reverse this trend.
 * Secure DNS: A secure provider can support DNSSEC and DANE, while most other email providers are unlikely to anytime soon.
 This is very important, because it is easy to hijack the MX records of a domain without DNSSEC.
+* Minimal data retention: A service provider that follows "best practices" will choose to retain less personally identifiable information on their users, such as their home IP addresses.

 The goal of both projects in this category is to build systems where the service provider is untrusted and cannot compromise the security of its users.